nick-youngblut/gtdb_to_taxdump/README.md

   * Taxonomy mapping is done via the GTDB metadata table (includes both NCBI & GTDB taxonomies)
   * Mapping can go either way: `NCBI => GTDB` or `GTDB => NCBI` (see `--query-taxonomy`)
   * The user can select "fuzzy" mappings, in which the mapping isn't a perfect 1-to-1
+  * See the script help docs for examples on usage
 * `gtdb_to_diamond.py`
   * Use to create a diamond database (with taxonomy) of genes from GTDB genomes
   * This can be used to taxonomically classify reads and amino acid sequences with diamond & GTDB
+  * See the script help docs for examples on usage

 # GTDB website